 R. A. Torrey, the founding head of Moody Bible Institute, believed that prayer support for missionaries was even more important than finances.
 Torrey once wrote: "The man or woman at home who prays often has as much to do with the effectiveness of the missionary on the field, and consequently with the results of his or her labors, as the missionary."

-In addition to money and prayer, Senders contribute to Great Commission fulfillment in ways ranging from keeping missions bulletin boards updated to locating and shipping needed equipment and supplies.
+In addition to money and prayer, Senders contribute to Great Commission fulfillment in ways ranging from keeping missions bulletin boards updated to locating and shipping needed equipment and supplies to missionaries.
 Indeed, a variety of gifts and talents can be used to facilitate the work of missionaries serving far away.

 Here are half a dozen areas in which Senders can support missionaries: